avtandilzabakhidze/SpringSecurity/README.md

 # Spring Security Project

 This project demonstrates the implementation of Spring Security for securing a RESTful API with role-based access control (RBAC).
-It includes features such as authentication, authorization, and password encryption.
+It includes features such as authentication, authorization and password encryption.

 ## Project Structure